learn-tdd-in/learntdd.in/react/index.md

 }
 ```

 Now rerun the tests in Cypress.
 We're still getting the same error, because we haven't actually added a text input.
 But we're a step closer because we've written the code we wish we had: a component to wrap it.
 Now we can add the input tag directly.
-We give it a `data-test` attribute of "messageText": that's the attribute that our test uses to find the component.
+We give it a `data-testid` attribute of "messageText": that's the attribute that our test uses to find the component.

 ```diff
  export default class NewMessageForm extends Component {